Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Produce Error Event {#message-produce-error-event}

 In case an error occurs during message production, the Message Produce Error Event is triggered.
-Subscribing to this event allows you to handle errors gracefully and perform, for instance, any necessary cleanup or logging.
+By subscribing to this event, you will be able to catch any exceptions that may occur while producing a message.

 ```csharp
 services.AddKafka(